Ocyrus47/milestone1/README.md

 Images in services page was used from <a href="https://www.flaticon.com/" target="_blank" alt="Flaticon website link"> Flaticon.</a>

 Completed icon for readme was resized from <a href="https://imageresizer.com/" target="_blank" alt="Image Resizer website link"> Image Resizer.</a>

+# Acknowledgements

+As a student of code institue persuing Web Development I wanted to use the skills and knowledge through the course to create a Website offering Web development services with an aim to build more diverse projects for surrounding startups and business and add to my portfolio.
+Projects interested will be either paid or pro-bono with main goal of building large portfolio for future.

+### This is for educational purpose